Flurrywinde/vim-choicescript/README.md

 **choicefuncs.vim:** A bunch of useful choicescript commands that load when the filetype is choicescript.

 I am a newbie with vimscript, so if there are better ways to do these things, please let me know!
-For example, does there really need to be a separate indentation file, and does it have to be in the after/ directory?
-Things like this are still mysteries to me.

 ## New Vim Commands